Selecting a Veterans Lawyer to Fight for your Claim

-Here is a checklist that you should use in interviewing a lawyer for your veteran’s claim:
+Here is a checklist that you should use in researching and interviewing a VA disability lawyer for your claim:

 - Does the lawyer have something more to show than just VA accreditation?
 Any lawyer who holds himself out as a VA claim lawyer has to be ‘accredited’ by the VA.
 Please understand to ‘gain accreditation’ means that the lawyer only had to watch a three-hour video.
 VA has thousands of regulations and rules.
 Three hours is not enough to even do an overview of these laws.
 Further, most VSOs have more rigorous training than this; VSOs do not charge for representation.
 If the lawyer holds out being ‘accredited’ as the only experience that he has in VA law that is a red flag.
 If this is all the experience and training the lawyer has that means that the lawyer will be using your case to get training.
 His errors could undermine your case.
 Your case is too important for that.
 You want a VA claims lawyer that has practiced in this area for, at least, several years.
 You want to see a resume that shows expertise in the field.
 You want to see a VA claims lawyer who is involved in the advocate community teaching others and writing papers or books on how to represent veterans.

 - Does the lawyer focus on VA claims?
 VA disability law is complicated and requires constant training and studying of the law as it changes.
 If you see a law firm that shows it does five different areas of law this is a red flag.
 If you see the firm doing many areas of law then you want to look and see if there are VA disability lawyers in the firm that only practice VA law.
 If not, you are trusting your case to someone who does not specialize in this area.
 VA law is too complicated to practice on a part-time basis.